sferencz82/szekeres-dental/src/README.md

 # Frontend (src/)

-React + TypeScript single-page application intended to run inside a Vite project.
+React + TypeScript single-page application that ships alongside the Vite scaffold stored at the repository root.
 It renders the marketing site, handles smooth scrolling between sections, and calls the backend for booking/contact actions via [`src/api.ts`](./api.ts).

 ## Prerequisites

 - Node.js 18+
 - npm 9+
-- A Vite React + TypeScript scaffold (`npm create vite@latest szekeres-dental -- --template react-ts`)

 ## Installation

-1. Ensure you are at the Vite project root (the directory that contains `package.json`, `vite.config.ts`, etc.).
+1. Ensure you are at the repository root (the directory that contains `package.json`, `vite.config.ts`, etc.).
-2. Copy or replace the default `src/` folder with the contents of this directory.
-3. Install dependencies (from the Vite root):
+2. Install dependencies:

    ```bash
    npm install